gpproton/yugabyte/README.md

 # yugabyte-postgis
- A simple container image for yugabyte (Postgres 11) with postgis extension
+ A container image for yugabyte (Postgres 11) with postgis extension

 ## TODOS